MiguelAngelAvilaRosas1DAW/CRBV/README.md

 <p>The footer includes the game icon image, as well as a summarized version of the navigation bar.
 In addition, my social media links for YouTube (which features gameplay of this version) and LinkedIn are included.</p>

 <h2 id="style">Page Style</h2>

 <h3>Color Palette</h3>
-<p>I get the colors of my page based on the color of the corrupted characters of the game; I didn't search for any page.</p>
+<p>I get the colors of my page based on the color of the corrupted characters of the game, I didn't search for any page.</p>

 <h3>Typography</h3>
 <p>Here are the links for the two fonts that I used in ny project:</p>